 Dr. Sedef Uncu Aki, General Director, ORTA

 The future of fashion, and denim in particular, is about a more robust ecosystem where art (design) meets technology meets ethics.
 While our footprint is what we take from the planet when we consume, our handprint is what we give the planet when we create change for the better.
-To make clothes matter for the next generation, we must adopt a “next nature” perception cultivating a sustainable, more beautiful and stimulating future.
+To make clothes matter for the next generation, we must adopt a ‘next nature’ perception, cultivating a sustainable, more beautiful and stimulating future.

 Brigitte Danielmeyer, CEO, Liebeskind Berlin